Simulating the quantum switch with quantum circuits is computationally hard: Results

+Following from the above discussion, one might wonder whether a simulation remains impossible if more than one call of the quantum channel $B$ is allowed.
+Here, we also prove a no-go theorem for the simulation of the quantum switch when $2$ calls of each input quantum channel is available (i.e., $k_A=k_B=2$).
+In fact, we prove an even stronger result: such a simulation is impossible even for single-qubit channels, and even in a probabilistic and restricted simulation scenario.

-Let us start by defining the \textit{restricted simulation} scenario.
-Fixing the input control system to be in state $\sigma_c=\ketbra{+}{+}$ and the input target system to be in state $\rho_t=\ketbra{0}{0}$, a restricted simulation of the switch is possible if, for some finite number of calls $k_A$ and $k_B$, there exists a higher-order transformation $\mcC$ that obeys causal constraints, such that
+Let us start by defining the {restricted simulation} scenario.
+Fixing the input control system to be in state $\sigma_c=\ketbra{+}{+}$ and the input target system to be in state $\rho_t=\ketbra{0}{0}$, a restricted simulation of the switch is possible if, for some finite number of calls $k_A$ and $k_B$, there exists a quantum comb or QC-CC $\map{C}$ such that

 where $A$ and $B$ are arbitrary channels.
-Notice that for every $A$ and $B$, Eq.~\eqref{eq::restrictedsimulation} is an equality between two qubit quantum states, namely the output control systems.
+Notice that Eq.~\eqref{eq::restrictedsimulation} is an equality between two qubit quantum states, namely the output control systems.
 Notice that, while the impossibility of a simulation in the restricted case implies the impossibility of simulation in the general case, a possibility of simulating the quantum switch in the restricted case would not imply the existence of a more general simulation.